Free Consultation Available 24/7 - Speak With an Attorney Today

 FMCSA enforcement actions against unsafe trucking companies have declined dramatically, raising serious concerns about road safety as fatal truck crashes reach near-record highs.

 34 electronic logging devices removed from FMCSA's registered list in 2025, including 8 devices from Gorilla Fleet Safety in a single action.
-Analysis of why these critical safety devices failed federal compliance requirements and what it means for truck accident cases.
+Analysis of why these critical safety devices failed federal compliance requirements.

 Get answers to the most common questions about truck accident lawyers and the legal process.